 What cities are represented in this case study library?

-Current published cases include Alpharetta, Windward, Dunwoody, and Cumming, with multiple claim scenarios represented inside Alpharetta as well.
+Current published cases include Alpharetta, Windward, Dunwoody, Cumming, Woodstock, Roswell, Suwanee, Johns Creek, and Sandy Springs, with multiple claim scenarios represented inside Alpharetta as well.

 What carriers are currently featured?

-The current library includes examples involving State Farm and Grange, with different claim scenarios and different final outcomes.
+The current library includes examples involving State Farm, Grange, Farmers, and Allstate, with different claim scenarios and different final outcomes.

-What should I do if my roof claim was denied, reduced, stalled, or tied to a leak?
+What should I do if my roof claim was denied, reduced, stalled, tied to a leak, or labeled wear and tear?

 Start with a real roof inspection.
 The first step is understanding the roof condition and documenting what is actually there before deciding what the right next move should be.

-What if the adjuster says the damage is only cosmetic?
+What if the adjuster says the damage is only cosmetic or just old roof wear and tear?

 That is exactly why organized roof documentation matters.
 The right inspection can clarify whether the roof condition is being understood correctly and whether the file deserves another look.